afcastano/AutoValuePlugin/README.md

 How to use:

-The plugin adds new context menu actions, generate menu actions and code intentions.
-Just trigger the action inside a class annotated with @AutoValue.
+The plugin adds new context menu actions, [code generation actions](https://www.jetbrains.com/help/idea/2016.1/generating-code.html) and [intention actions](https://www.jetbrains.com/help/idea/2016.1/intention-actions.html).
+The easiest way to use the plugin is to right-click inside a class annotated with [@AutoValue](https://github.com/google/auto).

+There are also other ways of using the plugin.
 Here is a short tutorial video (1:50 mins): https://www.youtube.com/watch?v=8_HbI9RwiGw